Little Big Adventure: Development

-Frédérick Raynal, ex-Infogrames designer/lead programmer had grown disillusioned with Infogrames reluctance to listen to new ideas and concepts while working on the Alone in the Dark series, so founded his own development house where he was able to use these new ideas and concepts to create their debut game Little Big Adventure.
+Frédérick Raynal, ex-Infogrames designer/lead programmer had grown disillusioned with Infogrames reluctance to listen to new ideas and concepts while working on the Alone in the Dark series, so founded his own development house where he was able to use these new ideas and concepts to create their debut game, Little Big Adventure.

-In an interview with Edge (magazine), lead coder Serge Plagnol stated that Electronic Arts US division repeatedly requested that Twinsen be changed into a "much tougher character" and for him to "kick ass".
+In an interview with Edge magazine, lead coder Serge Plagnol stated that Electronic Arts US division repeatedly requested that Twinsen be changed into a "much tougher character" and for him to "kick ass".
 Adeline Software International refused because the changes wouldn't have suited the game's story.

 The music for the game was composed by Philippe Vachey who also composed music for Little Big Adventure 2.

 In 1995, Atari Corporation realized a deal with EA to bring titles from their catalog to the Atari Jaguar CD, with Little Big Adventure among them but it was never released due to the commercial and critical failure of the Atari Jaguar platform.

 In August 2011, co-founder of Adeline Software Didier Chanfray said in an interview that downloadable re-releases of both Little Big Adventure and its sequel were "under negotiation".
 He also added that a "remix" of the game was being considered for release on touch-pad devices.

-On 11 October 2011, the game was re-released for download by GOG.com, where it is available for both the Windows (XP, Vista, 7) and Mac OS X (10.6.8 or newer) platform.
+On 11 October 2011, the game was re-released for download by GOG, where it is available for both the Windows (XP, Vista, 7) and Mac OS X (10.6.8 or newer) platform.

-In December 2011, discussion of a LBA1 remake was revealed in an interview with Frédérick Raynal, Sébastien Viannay, Didier Chanfray posted on GOG.com.
+In December 2011, discussion of a LBA1 remake was revealed in an interview with Frédérick Raynal, Sébastien Viannay and Didier Chanfray posted on GOG.

-On 26 March 2014 and 27 March 2014 respectively, an Android and iOS version of Little Big Adventure were released.
+On 26 and 27 March 2014 respectively, an Android and iOS version of Little Big Adventure were released.

-On September, 2021, a new installment to the series was announced by a newly formed team named [2.21].
-On January 26, 2022, Didier Chanfray (co-creator of the original game and member of [2.21]) mentioned in a post that it is planned to be released in 2024.
+By September 2021, a new installment to the series was announced by a newly formed team named [2.21].
+It was released in 2024 as a remake of the original game, titled "Little Big Adventure – Twinsen’s Quest".